-The combination of the great value processor in the Intel Pentium G5400 and the fairly capable graphics card in the GTX 1050 2GB will have you hovering at an average FPS of around 80-100 in DOTA 2, which is well clear of the 60 FPS target to avoid ever dipping under that mark.
+The combination of the great value processor in the Intel Pentium G5400 (or the G5500 if you can find it for not much more) and the fairly capable graphics card in the GTX 1050 2GB will have you hovering at an average FPS of around 80-100 in DOTA 2, which is well clear of the 60 FPS target to avoid ever dipping under that mark.
 If you lower settings to medium you’ll get approximately 100-120 on average.

-Now we’ll cover how to get to that magical 144 frames per second mark consistently in DOTA 2 for anyone who will be playing on a 144Hz monitor.
-Getting a 144Hz monitor does make the game that little bit smoother, and some people will notice the difference more than others, however it’s not as important as compared to faster-paced games such as FPS titles like CS:GO and Overwatch where jumping from a 60 to 144Hz display will be a lot more noticeable for more people.
+Getting a good 144Hz gaming monitor does make the game that little bit smoother, and some people will notice the difference more than others, however it’s not as important as compared to faster-paced games such as FPS titles like CS:GO and Overwatch where jumping from a 60 to 144Hz display will be a lot more noticeable for more people.

 Using a 60Hz monitor for DOTA 2 will still allow you to play the game at your best, so we can recommend either 60Hz or 144Hz monitors for this game.
 But if you do have the money to invest then by all means get a 144Hz screen to maximize your experience (and potentially your results if you’re one of those people who sees a difference).

 Also, keep in mind that when using a 144Hz screen, it’s fine if you dip under 144 FPS as it won’t cause visual lag and it’ll still look smoother than 60FPS.
 For example, if you generally get over 144 but drop down to 100 every now and then, it’s not going to cause visual lag.
 But if you’re using a 60Hz screen and you dip down to 30/40 FPS at times, you will notice it.